awsdocs/aws-go-developer-guide/doc_source/s3-example-presigned-urls.rst

 ============

-In this example, a series of Go routines are used to obtain a pre-signed URL for an |S3| bucket using either GetObject or a PUT operation.
+In this example, a series of Go routines are used to obtain a pre-signed URL for an |S3| bucket using either :code:`GetObject` or a PUT operation.
 A pre-signed URL allows you to grant temporary access to users who don't have permission to directly run AWS operations in your account.
 A pre-signed URL is signed with your credentials and can be used by any user.